How to Recover from a Binge Eating Disorder: Expert Tips from an Eating Disorder Therapist in Pennsylvania

 A top down view of a table full of food.
 Contact an online therapist in Pennsylvania to learn more about how a binge eating support group in Pennsylvania can help you recover.
 A binge eating support group in Pennsylvania can help you today.

 Something that we often start helping our clients with is how to use a flexible eating structure to support them to be well fed.
 This means eating meals and snacks throughout the day to prevent swings from restriction to binge eating.
-In recovery, it is important to maintain a similar eating style so that your body and your mind knows that it will be fed enough and often.
+In recovery, it is important to make it a priority to eat regular meals, as this helps prevent binge episodes by keeping your body and mind reassured that you will be fed enough and often.

-When you regularly prioritize being as satisfied as possible with your meals, the less likely you’ll be to persevere and feel powerless around those same highly satisfying foods.
+When you regularly prioritize being as satisfied as possible with your meals, and maintain regular meals throughout the day, you help regulate hunger and reduce the urge to binge, making you less likely to persevere and feel powerless around those same highly satisfying foods.

 5. Start, or continue, working on body image issues.